 - Protein (whether animal or vegetarian) is the first ingredient our body needs to make neurotransmitters is protein.
 Protein contains amino acids.
 Two examples of amino acids are tryptophan (one of the building blocks of serotonin) and tyrosine (one of the building blocks of dopamine and adrenaline).
 Thus, if we don’t eat enough protein, with a wide variety of amino acids, our bodies won’t have what they need to make neurotransmitters.

 - B-vitamins.
-B-vitamins play many roles in neurotransmitter production, as well as in helping to break them down.
+B-vitamins play many roles in neurotransmitter production, as well as in helping to break them down down (neurotransmitters are constantly made and broken down).
 Vitamin B6, for example, is essential in the production of serotonin, dopamine, and norepinephrine.
-To break down neurotransmitters so they do not become toxic, our bodies use the “methylation cycle,” which brings folate and B12 together to make SAM (S-adenosyl methionine).
+To break down neurotransmitters so they do not become toxic, our bodies use the “methylation cycle “(click to read an article explaining methylation), which brings folate and B12 together to make SAM (S-adenosyl methionine).
+SAM is then used by the body to make and break down neurotransmitters.
+If methylation is stuck, our neurotransmitters are affected.

 The bottom line is this: By giving our bodies what they need, they are more able to produce (and break down) the neurotransmitters we need for optimal mood, energy, sleep, memory, and mental focus.
 I know that, after all we’ve been told by the pharmaceutical industries, it might seem unimaginable that FOOD holds the key to resolving so many mental health problems.
 But I assure you, every one of our physical processes – including mental health – rests upon a foundation of proper nutrition.